System Administration

 Field Description and Requirements

-Display Name Human-readable name for user identification in interfaces, reports, and audit logs
+Display Name Name for user identification in interfaces, reports, and audit logs

-Email Address Unique email address for user identification, notifications, and password recovery functions
+Email Address Email address for user identification, notifications, and password recovery

-Username Unique login identifier for authentication.
-Should follow organizational naming conventions for consistency
+Username Login identifier for authentication.
+Should follow organizational naming conventions

-Initial Password Secure randomly generated password for initial account access.
-Users should change this upon first login for security
+Initial Password Randomly generated password for initial account access.
+Users should change this upon first login

 Multi-Tenant Organization Management

 Organization management enables creation and administration of separate company entities within your Phishing Club instance.
-This multi-tenant architecture ensures complete data isolation, independent statistics tracking, and customized security awareness programs tailored to each client organization's specific requirements and compliance needs.
+This multi-tenant architecture ensures data isolation, statistics tracking, and security awareness programs tailored to each client organization's requirements and compliance needs.

 Phishing Club - Companies